SeunAgbede/Linux2cmd/README.md

 ## Contribute

-lorem Ipsum
+Thank you for your interest in contributing to this project.

+All types of contributions are valued.

 <a name="design"/>

 ## Design Files

 If you're interested, see the [original design files](https://www.figma.com/file/JpMfUQs16bbFBo5ZeElkhK/Linux2cmd?node-id=0%3A1) for this project created with Figma.
 Staying true to the designer in me :v::sparkles:

 Below is a mock up of what I originally intended but as always, some details changed while building.